Catalonia: Economy

 Many of Spain's leading savings banks were based in Catalonia before the independence referendum of 2017.
 However, in the aftermath of the referendum, many of them moved their registered office to other parts of Spain.
 That includes the two biggest Catalan banks at that moment, La Caixa, which moved its office to Palma de Mallorca, and Banc Sabadell, ranked fourth among all Spanish private banks and which moved its office to Alicante.
 That happened after the Spanish government passed a law allowing companies to move their registered office without requiring the approval of the company's general meeting of shareholders.
 Overall, there was a negative net relocation rate of companies based in Catalonia moving to other autonomous communities of Spain.
 From the 2017 independence referendum until the end of 2018, for example, Catalonia lost 5454 companies to other parts of Spain (mainly Madrid), 2359 only in 2018, gaining 467 new ones from the rest of the country during 2018.
 It has been reported that the Spanish government and the Spanish King Felipe VI pressured some of the big Catalan companies to move their headquarters outside of the region.

-The stock market of Barcelona, which in 2016 had a volume of around €152 billion, is the second largest of Spain after Madrid, and Fira de Barcelona organizes international exhibitions and congresses to do with different sectors of the economy.
+The stock market of Barcelona, which in 2016 had a volume of around €152 billion, is the second largest of Spain after Madrid, and Fira de Barcelona organises international exhibitions and congresses to do with different sectors of the economy.

 The main economic cost for Catalan families is the purchase of a home.
 According to data from the Society of Appraisal on 31 December 2005 Catalonia is, after Madrid, the second most expensive region in Spain for housing: 3,397 €/m^{2} on average (see Spanish property bubble).

 Unemployment

-The unemployment rate stood at 8.9% in 2024 and was lower than the national average.
+The unemployment rate stood at 8.4% in 2025 and was lower than the national average.